WagnerLab/psych-45/mia.md

 1. Forgetting
 2. False memory

-> To receive credit, please submit whatever examples of errors that you feel comfortable sharing from your journal on Canvas under the *“Assignments” tab > “MiA #5: Memory Errors” group > (‘Journal’)* **by no later than 9:00 AM PDT on Wednesday (5/31).**
+> To receive credit, please submit whatever examples of errors that you feel comfortable sharing from your journal on Canvas under the *“Assignments” tab (Click "Show By Type" at the top-right corner of the screen) > “MiA #5: Memory Errors” group > (‘Journal’)* **by no later than 9:00 AM PDT on Wednesday (5/31).**